House of Commons photo

 We have also heard in the House that the government is blocking access, again breaking a promise, to indigenous women's organizations.
 The Native Women's Association wanted to be involved in the last first ministers meeting around climate change, asked repeatedly, but was denied.

-Against all of this backdrop, part of the decision making, as articulated by the federal cabinet, was that this project was so in the national interest that it was justified to break its promise on indigenous relationships and to cause cost to the B.C. coast.
+Against all of this backdrop, part of the decision-making, as articulated by the federal cabinet, was that this project was so in the national interest that it was justified to break its promise on indigenous relationships and to cause cost to the B.C. coast.

-Just last week, a new report came out from Simon Fraser University, authored Tom Gunton.
-Given a recent forecast for oil demand and what he predicts as a massive overcapacity to move oil in Canada because, both federal on the U.S. and Canadian side, a new pipeline approval is coming, he says, “there are clearly viable options to Trans Mountain that have significantly lower environmental risks”.
+Just last week, a new report came out from Simon Fraser University, authored by Tom Gunton.
+Given a recent forecast for oil demand and what he predicts as a massive overcapacity to move oil in Canada because, both federal on the U.S. and Canadian side, a new pipeline approval is coming, he says, “there are clearly viable options to Trans Mountain that have significantly lower environmental risks.”

 My question for the government again is this.
 How can it say that this is in the national interest given the growing evidence that it is not?
 When will the government wake up and admit that the approval of the Kinder Morgan pipeline is a violation of its promise to indigenous peoples in Canada?